OwlfaceGames/owlface_archive/docs/games.md

 It is a puzzle platformer with some relatively interesting mechanics.

 I never studied, game development or computer science or anything like that.
-When I graduated from unibersity I had a bacheolors and a masters in music tech.
+When I graduated from university I had a bachelors and a masters in music tech.
 In my masters we were taught the very basics of python for some basic scripting.

 When I say basic, I mean basic.
 We only really learnt the basic syntax.
 However at the time I never thought I'd ever be able to program and it was that experience that made me think maybe, just maybe I could.